kenneth-ge/kenneth-ge/README.md

 Senior at Edgemont Jr./Sr. High School in Scarsdale, NY

-🔭 I’m currently working on recreating internet technologies and creating resources for my educational nonprofit, Pondr Tech
+🔭 I’m currently working on developing an interactive online directory system for the Town of Greenburgh and creating resources for my educational nonprofit, Pondr Tech

 🔥 My interests are computer networking, cybersecurity, algorithms, and desktop app development